Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Age: Hodgkin lymphoma is most common in adolescents and young adults (15-29) and older adults (75-79).

-• Family history: Having a parent or sibling with Hodgkin lymphoma may increase the risk.
+• Having a parent or sibling with Hodgkin lymphoma may increase the risk.

-• Weakened immune system: Infected with HIV, and people who take allopathic medicines to suppress the immune system and people with autoimmune disease are at a higher risk.
+• Weakened immune system, infected with HIV, and allopathic medicines to suppress the immune system and people with autoimmune disease are at a higher risk.

 Hodgkin lymphoma is not contagious.